nuxt/vue-meta/docs/api/README.md

 ### tagIDKeyName
 - type `string`
-- default `vmid`
+- default `hid`

 The property that tells `vue-meta` to overwrite (instead of append) an item in a tag list.
-For example, if you have two `meta` tag list items that both have `vmid` of 'description', then vue-meta will overwrite the shallowest one with the deepest one.
+For example, if you have two `meta` tag list items that both have `hid` of 'description', then vue-meta will overwrite the shallowest one with the deepest one.

 ### contentKeyName